mdasrafael/user_registration/README.md

 - edit user profile (username and password)
 - reset the password in case it was forgotten

+In development environment the emails sent by the application will be opened in a different tab for preview.
+For that I'm using {letter-opener}[https://github.com/ryanb/letter_opener] gem.

 ## Getting started

 Clone user registration code base: